Recognition of Prior Learning

 - applicant for Master's studies has completed a curriculum which matches the prerequisite curriculum in terms of content.

-If you did not receive an answer to questions relating to previous studies and work experience from your Faculty or if the matters and problems are very complicated, you can contact by e-mail vota [ät] ut.ee
+If you did not receive an answer to questions relating to previous studies and work experience from your Faculty, you can contact by e-mail vota [ät] ut.ee

 If the applicant is discontent with a reply received to an application submitted for the purpose of taking previous studies and work experience into account, the applicant can appeal it.